After creating your Campaign, you will need to create Projects. This article will walk you through setting up your first Project.

 Sending & Receiving Offers

-Once you have selected your Template, Deliverables, Units, and how you would like to send and receive Offers - click Start Project.
+Once you have selected your Template, Deliverables, Units, and how you would like to send and receive Offers - click Create Project.